 During Year 7 and 8 you will spend time finding out about yourself and what you are like.
 You will have careers lessons in Period 1 to help you with this.
 By the end of Year 8 we hope you will understand the need to aim high and keep your options open.
 Your career choice may not stay the same as you as you go through school so we want you to know how to research and find out about a variety of jobs, not just the ones you already know about; we will show you how to do this.

 There is a careers page on the school website and this has links on it to careers research and personality assessment websites – Take a look and try them!
 It is also important that you know who you can talk to about careers.
-Miss Willis is the Careers Adviser for years 7 to 11 and her office is opposite the library.
-You can see her at break or lunchtime (Monday, Tuesday or Friday), email her directly or ask your form tutor to speak to her.
+Miss Willis is the Careers Adviser for years 7 to 11 and her office is in reception.
+You can see her at break or lunchtime (Monday, Tuesday, Thursday or Friday), email her directly or ask your form tutor to speak to her.
 Your parents can also make an appointment to see her (with you there).
 Her e-mail address is email@example.com or, they can ring 01732 840995 (ext 250).
 Remember – aim high, reach for your potential and never give up.

 Year 9 Careers